stanuwu/BKCLauncher/README.md

-## PG3D Injector
+## PG3D Injector Overview
-Launcher and Injector for [PixelGun3DInternal](https://github.com/stanuwu/PixelGunCheatInternal)
+This repository serves as a launcher and injector for [PixelGun3DInternal](https://github.com/stanuwu/PixelGunCheatInternal), providing tools and insights for security research in video games.

+## General Information
+- The PG3D Injector is offered as **free software**.
+- Accessibility to the software, including its source code, is guaranteed at no cost.
+- All features of this program are fully accessible without any prerequisites.
+- Be aware that any requests for payment or completion of tasks in exchange for access to this program are deceptive and unauthorized.

-## Warning!
+## Disclaimer
-- This Program is FREE SOFTWARE.
-- It will always be available for free, with the source code included.
-- All features will be unlocked and there will be no requirements to obtain the program.
-- If someone asks you to pay for this program or complete a task to obtain it you are getting scammed!
+The content of this repository is intended solely for educational and security research purposes.
+It includes findings and experimental software that aim to contribute to the field of video game security.
+These findings are publicly available as no proprietary software is developed by our team.

+Please note that the use of information and software from this repository is the sole responsibility of the user.
+Our objective is not to promote but to educate on modding or cheating techniques.

+In compliance with Section 107 of the Copyright Act of 1976, this work is conducted under the principles of "fair use."
+Such use applies to activities including criticism, commentary, news reporting, teaching, scholarship, and research.
+These uses are deemed permissible under copyright law, which may otherwise restrict such activities.
+This disclaimer serves to clarify our stance towards companies such as Epic Games, EA, Bohemia Interactive, Bluehole, Daybreak, Activision, Rockstar, Cubic Games, and Devolver Digital.

-## !!!
-DISCLAIMER !!!
+## Acknowledgments
-This repository contains findings and test software related to security research on video games.
-Since there is no program by the developer all findings will be publically published for free.
-We do not take responsibility for what anyone does using our findings or software.
-This project is being created for educational and security research purposes only!

-We are not encouraging modding or cheating with this repository.
-It is purely for educational purposes only. to companies including but not limited to Epic Games, EA, Bohemia Interative, Bluehole, Daybreak, Activision, Rockstar, Cubic Games, and Devolver Digital this is a copyright disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
-Fair use is a use permitted by copyright statute that might otherwise be infringing.
-Non-profit, educational or personal use tips the balance in favor of fair use.

-> Thanks to `@ph0mp` for helping improve the injector.
+Special thanks to `@ph0mp` for their contributions to enhancing the injector.